 - Offer social media services to small businesses

 - Sell video marketing services (it’s easy to learn how to record and edit basic videos and most companies need help in this area)

 Sales income is any income that you make from selling a product (whether or not it is sold through a formal business entity).

-For example, sales income could be generated by creating an e-book or an online course and selling it for a profit.
+For example, you could create an e-book or an online course and sell it for a profit.

 Commissions are any income that you get paid based on performance.